erland/erlandplugins/SQLPlayList/trunk/README.txt

 section of the slimserver settings web interface.
 After this is done you are ready to create your smart playlists as described below.

+The easiest way to create a playlist is from the SQLPlayList web userinterface, but you can also create it manually as described below.

-To add a playlist you:
+To create a playlist manually you:
 1. Create a file with .sql extension (The contents is described below)
 2. Put the sql file in the configured SQLPlayList playlist directory
 3. Navigate to the SQLPlayList plugin menu on the Squeezebox and select the playlist and start playing, or use the SQL PlayList plugin menu in the web interface.